nfergu/memalot/README.md

 ## MCP Server

-\Memalot has an MCP server that can be used to analyze memory leaks via your favorite AI tool.
+Memalot has an MCP server that can be used to analyze leak reports using your favorite AI tool.
 The MCP server uses the [stdio transport](https://modelcontextprotocol.io/docs/learn/architecture#transport-layer) so you need to run it on the same machine as the AI tool.

 ## Installation